 The parties involved in this transaction are respectively:

-The creditor does not need to take legal action against the debtor before demanding payment from the guarantor in the case of default.
-The creditor must, however, fulfil certain legal requirements, e.g. calling for payment from the debtor, and giving notice of the default to the guarantor if the debtor does not pay.
+The creditor is not obliged to take legal action against the debtor before demanding payment from the guarantor in the case of default.
+He must, however, fulfil certain legal requirements, e.g., calling for payment from the debtor, and giving notice of the default to the guarantor if the debtor does not pay.

 2. Legal Framework

-The creditor needs to notify the guarantor in writing, within 60 days from the default date of the debtor, in order to claim interest, damages, and other charges incurred after the aforesaid 60 days period has passed.
-Failing to do so will render the creditor unable to claim for interest, damages, or other charges which occur after the 60 days period (Sec.
+The creditor must notify the guarantor in writing, within 60 days from the default date of the debtor, in order to claim interest, damages, and other charges incurred after the aforesaid 60 days period has passed.
+Failing to do so will render the creditor unable to claim for any costs other than the main claim, i.e., interest, damages, or other charges which occur after the 60 days period (Sec.
 686 CCC).

-Claims against the guarantor relating to a contract secured by a suretyship can be made up to 10 years after first arising, even if the suretyship has expired (Supreme Court Judgment No. 2208/2558).
-Note though that if the creditor does not notify the guarantor of debtor default within 60 days of this default, the guarantor is only liable for the main claim, but not for any interest, compensation or other encumbrance expenses arising from after this 60-day period.
+Claims against the guarantor relating to a contract secured by a suretyship can be made up to 10 years after first arising, even if the suretyship has expired (Supreme Court Judgment No. 2208/2558 ).

 According to Sec.
 694 CCC, the guarantor can raise all objections that the debtor has against the creditor.
 It is not possible to agree otherwise, as this rule is compulsory according to Sec.
 685/1 CCC.
-Any agreement/clause that is contradictory to this requirement, shall be void.
+Any agreement/clause contradictory to this requirement is void.

-If the guarantor is required to pay or perform due to the debtor’s failure to do so, the law will usually give them the right of subrogation.
-This allows the guarantor to use the contractual rights of the debtor to recover the costs of making payment on their behalf.
-This is usually the case even when there is no explicit agreement to this effect between the debtor and the guarantor.
+If the guarantor is required to pay or perform due to the debtor’s failure to do so, the law under Sec.
+693 CCC gives them the right of subrogation.
+This allows the guarantor to use the contractual rights of the creditor to recover the costs of payment on their behalf.
+This is the right of the guarantor even when there is no explicit agreement between the debtor and the guarantor.

 IV.
 Independent Bank Guarantees

 An independent bank guarantee is a security developed to facilitate international trade and business.
-It is a binding agreement between a bank and a customer.
-The bank agrees to pay a named beneficiary without the beneficiary having to prove that the customer is unable to fulfil its contractual obligations to this beneficiary or that the underlying claim even exists.
+It is a binding agreement between an obligor and his bank.
+The bank agrees to pay a named beneficiary without the beneficiary having to prove the obligor’s inability to fulfil its contractual obligations or even the existence of the underlying claim.
+Thus, it can be described as an “abstract” guarantee.

 Similar agreements can be arranged for the performance of a contract (“performance guarantee”) or to secure the warrantee obligations of the contractor after the completion of the contract (“warranty guaranty”).

-The independent nature of the guarantee ensures that the undertaking of a guarantor to pay under the guarantee is not subject to counterclaims or defences arising from any relationship other than the relationship between the guarantor and the beneficiary.
+The independent nature of the guarantee ensures that the guarantor’s payment under the guarantee is not subject to counterclaims or defences arising from any relationship other than the relationship between the guarantor and the beneficiary.

 1. Legal Framework